 Information about teaching activities at NHH during the corona pandemic.

-The basic principle governing the planning for the upcoming spring is that everything should be pre-emptive.
+The basic principle governing the planning for the autumn semester is that everything should be pre-emptive.

-With respect to courses and learning activities, NHH is planning for a flexible solution that can be carried out under most circumstances ranging from a relatively normal situation to the extreme case of a larger Covid-19 outbreak which may force us to close the campus.
+With respect to courses and learning activities, NHH has planned for a flexible solution that can be carried out under most circumstances ranging from a relatively normal situation to the extreme case of a larger Covid-19 outbreak which may force us to close the campus.

 - The most important measures are the 1-metre rule, hand washing and cleaning of work surfaces.

-- Please respect that every other seat in study halls, canteens and auditoriums should not be used.
+- Please respect that every other seat in study halls and canteens should not be used.

 - Please also act in accordance with the one-way traffic in the corridors.